Essential Guide to Capital Gains Tax: Allowances, Rates, and Exceptions

-Did you know that the threshold before you have to start paying Capital Gains Tax has halved in the last year?
-More and more investors are having to consider the tax implications of their investments, and for many, Capital Gains Tax is one of the biggest worries when calculating your tax bill.
+More and more investors are having to consider the tax implications of their investments, and, as rates have risen and thresholds dropped, Capital Gains Tax is now a significant consideration.
 We explain what it is, how much it costs and when it applies in this no-nonsense guide.

 What is Capital Gains Tax?